MarinHure/RFID_Predictive_Modelling/README.md

 - `data_anonymous/`: Contains the anonymized data files used in the project.

-- `notebooks/`: Includes Jupyter notebooks for various project phases, including data preprocessing, anomaly detection, and predictive modeling.
+- `notebooks/`: Includes the Jupyter notebooks including data preprocessing, anomaly detection, and predictive modeling.